sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/vector_calculus/vector_calc_change.rst

     e_y = sin(ph) e_rh + cos(ph) e_ph
     e_z = e_z

-The orthonormal cylindrical frame expressed in terms of the spherical
+Of course, we may express the orthonormal cylindrical frame in terms of the spherical one:
-one:

 ::